Top Wine Producers of Friuli-Venezia

 Le Due Terre

 Another boutique estate following the model set down by Miani and others – low yields, organic practices, and a minuscule output.
 Founded by Silvana Forte and Flavio Basilicata in 1984, Le Due Terre produces just a few thousand bottles of high-quality reds and whites.
-The owners work to strict organic principles and the use of pesticides and other chemicals is banned.
+The owners work to strict organic principles, and the use of pesticides and other chemicals is banned.
 Their wines are mostly classic Friulian blends, the white from Tocai Friulano and Ribolla Gialla, the red from Refresco and Schioppettino.
-A varietal Merlot, with its dense concentrated fruit and cool-climate finesse, is the icing on the cake.
+With its dense, concentrated fruit and cool-climate finesse, a varietal Merlot is the icing on the cake.
 A superb range of organic wines.

 Via Roma 68/B,

 Michele Moschioni is already a living legend among his peers in Friuli, a man who works without compromise and crafts as naturally as possible with spectacular results.
 As expected, only organic fertilizers are used in his vineyards, and Michele is a major advocate of using hitherto obscure local varieties in Friuli.
 His wines are authentic, naturally made, and speak of their origins; the Schioppettino must be tasted to be believed!
 It offers a pure, seductive elegance, loaded with spicy-sweet cheery fruit in abundance.
 Undoubtedly one of the most astonishing and impressive wines of the region.